Raider-Arts/megascan-link/README.md

 If you are willing to contribute you should start by [reading the dev docs](http://todoaddlink).

 **Done it?** allright it's time to clone this repository and start coding !!

 After you made your changes dont forget to test them!!

-And please i'm trying to keep this plugin without any external dependecies for the ease of usage for everyone! :) so try to rely on what the already build-in python installation of Substance Designer has to offer
+And please i'm trying to keep this plugin without any external dependecies for the ease of usage for everyone! so try to rely on what the already build-in python installation of Substance Designer has to offer

-I hope this plugin help you.
+I hope this plugin helped you.